 94.211.13.25

-dig (Domain Information Groper) is a powerful utility for searching information from DNS servers.
+dig (Domain Information Groper) is a powerful utility for searching for information from DNS servers.
 It can be used to find out your public IP address by querying OpenDNS.

 Run the command in the terminal: